-The University utilizes the Emergency Alert System in the event of any emergency that poses an imminent verifiable threat to the life safety of our students, faculty, staff, and visitors.
+The University utilizes its Emergency Alert System in the event of any emergency that poses an imminent verifiable threat to the life safety of our students, faculty, staff, and visitors.
 The Longwood University Police Department evaluates potential threats and categorizes the situation according to a three level, graduated color-coded threat condition.
 Upon assessment, the appropriate methods of communication alert information is disseminated at the defined level.
-Police department supervisors are authorized to utilize a phone based application to immediately set off alerts for verified immediate threats to the campus community with follow-up messaging put out by the University Public Relations staff as needed.
+Police department supervisors, and other authorized individuals, are able to set off alerts when verified immediate threats to the campus community exist, with follow-up messaging put out by the University Public Relations staff as needed.